sevenxmonkey/celpip_prep/Speaking/Readme.md

 - No matter how late I walked back to home, she was always being there and walking with me in the dark street.
 -
 - She was the light in the dark, the angel in my lonely and tough daily life at that time.
 I won't forget her.

+### Describe some things that are happening in the picture below as well as you can.
+The person with whom you are speaking cannot see the picture.

+- `buffet` 自助餐厅
+- `waitress` 女服务员
+- `waiter` 服务员
+- service counter
+- work clothes
+- fast food resturant
+- baby carriage
+- business suit
+- `sence` 场景
+- `mop` 拖把